Azure-Samples/active-directory-cordova-graphapi/README.md

  1. Open the `app.js` file inside created `AADGraphSample/www/js/` folder.
  2. Find the `tenantName` variable and replace its value with the Tenant (Azure Active Directory) name from the Azure portal.
  3. Find the `authority` variable and replace its value' part after `https://login.windows.net/` with the Tenant (Azure Active Directory) name from the Azure portal.
- 3. Find the `appId` variable and replace its value with the Client Id assigned to your app from the Azure portal.
+ 3. Find the `appId` variable and replace its value with the Application Id assigned to your app from the Azure portal.
  4. Find the `redirectUrl` variable and replace the value with the redirect Uri you registerd in the Azure portal.

 ```javascript